R-Rijnbeek/IFC_WebViewer/README.md

 ## Notes to know:

 1. The dependencies to use all features of this repository are writed on the environmet.yml file: OCC, ifcopenshell and Flask
 2. If you will only use the content of this repository.
-On a other project than you need to create an virtual environment that include "ifcopenshell", "OCC" and "flask"
+On a other project than you need to create an virtual environment that include "ifcopenshell", "OCC" and "flask" and "python=3.9"
     * ANACONDA:
     ```
     conda install -c conda-forge pythonocc-core ifcopenshell